Is My Landlord Responsible For Damage to My Property?

 Replacement costs will replace your damaged belongings with new ones.
 Meanwhile, the actual cash value will only give you the depreciated amount.

-While RCV offers greater protection, it also comes at a high cost.
+While RCV offers more excellent protection, it also comes at a high cost.

 Deductible